Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 6. ```.../monitoring/tree```: all mappings are organised in a tree for efficient processing and resolving the mappings at runtime.
 This tree can be retrieved for debugging purposes.
 7. ```.../monitoring/subscriptions```: retrieve all active subscriptions.
 8. ```.../mapping```: retrieve, create, delete, update mappings
 9. ```.../test/{method}?topic=URL_ENCODED_TOPIC```: this endpoint allows testing of a payload.
 The send parameter (boolean)  indicates if the transformed payload should be sent to Cumulocity after processing.
-The call return a list of ```ProcessingConext``` to record which mapping processed the payload and the outcome of the mapping process as well as error
+The call return a list of ```ProcessingContext``` to record which mapping processed the payload and the outcome of the mapping process as well as error
 10. ```.../extension/```: endpoint to retieve a list of all extensions
 11. ```.../extension/{extension-name}```: endpoint to retrieve/delete a specific extension